FlagstaffGardens/focusflow/doc/deploy.md

 docker compose up -d
 ```

+By default the service only listens on port `3000` inside the container (perfect for Dokploy/Traefik routing).
+If you want to reach it from the host while testing locally, add an override with `ports: ['3000:3000']`.

-The compose file exposes `http://localhost:3000` and mounts a single volume:
+The compose file mounts a single volume:

 - `focusflow-data` → `/data` (jobs, audio files, transcripts, summaries)